 Edge computing solutions have grown in popularity in industries where high-value assets can cause massive losses if they fail.
 Edge computing, with its lightning-fast speed, allows businesses to deliver reports in seconds that used to take weeks.

 Working enterprise computing examples of predictive maintenance can be found in the oil and gas industry, where edge computing assists with proactive pipeline management, identifying defects, and preventing further failures.

 2. Remote Workforce Support

 Because of the pandemic, businesses have resorted to remote working, dispersing employees across the city or even around the world.
 This transition from an in-office to a work-from-anywhere model is an excellent use case for edge applications.
-With businesses leaning toward They are also looking into ways to provide a system for employees to access corporate systems via remote workforce.
+Businesses leaning toward They are also looking into ways to provide a system for employees to access corporate systems via the remote workforce.

 Here are some of the ways an edge computing solution can help a distributed team –

 - reducing the amount of data that must be moved across the network